TheFuZiOnZz/Research-Dashboard/World Politics/Israel-Palestine/1917-48 Mandatory Palestine Period/1947 United Nations Partition Plan for Palestine, Resolution 181.md

 	  `Having constituted a Spccial Committee and instructed it to investigate all questions and issues rdevant to the problem of Palestine, and to prepare proposals for the solution of the problem, and`

 	  `Having received and examined the report of the Special Committee (document A/364) including a number of unanimous recommendations and a plan of partition with economic union approved by the majority of the Special Committee,`

-	  `
-Considers that the present situation in Palestine is one which is likcly to impair the general welfare and friendly relations among nations;
+	  `Considers that the present situation in Palestine is one which is likcly to impair the general welfare and friendly relations among nations;`

-T akes note of the declaration by the mandatory Power that it plans to complete its evacuation of Palcstine by 1 August 1948;`
+	  `Takes note of the declaration by the mandatory Power that it plans to complete its evacuation of Palcstine by 1 August 1948;`

-	  `
-Recommends to the United Kingdom, as the mandatory Power for Palestine, and to all other Members of the United Nations the adoption and implementation, with regard to the future govemment of Palestine, of the Plan of Partition with Economic Union set out below; ` - [UNGA Resolution 181](https://daccess-ods.un.org/access.nsf/Get?OpenAgent&DS=A/RES/181(II)&Lang=E)
+	  `Recommends to the United Kingdom, as the mandatory Power for Palestine, and to all other Members of the United Nations the adoption and implementation, with regard to the future govemment of Palestine, of the Plan of Partition with Economic Union set out below;` - [UNGA Resolution 181, United Nations, 1947](https://daccess-ods.un.org/access.nsf/Get?OpenAgent&DS=A/RES/181(II)&Lang=E)
 - The Arab Higher Committee, the Arab League and other Arab leaders and governments rejected it on the basis that in addition to the Arabs forming a two-thirds majority, they owned a majority of the lands.
     - `The League demanded independence for Palestine as a “unitary” state, with an Arab majority and minority rights for the Jews.
 The AHC went one better and insisted that the proportion of Jews to Arabs in the unitary state should stand at one to six, meaning that only Jews who lived in Palestine before the British Mandate be eligible for citizenship.`  - [1948: A History of the First Arab-Israeli War, Benny Morris](https://cloudflare-ipfs.com/ipfs/bafykbzaceboh6eehlb6m6qeyfzcadyiri4vhj3syboxaidhido32jriuuaj3c?filename=Benny%20Morris%20-%201948_%20A%20History%20of%20the%20First%20Arab-Israeli%20War-Yale%20University%20Press%20%282008%29.pdf)
     - `With the approach of the UN General Assembly deliberations in autumn 1947, Arab thinking grew more focused and military.
 The League’s Political Committee met in Sofar, Lebanon, on 16–19 September, and urged the Palestine Arabs to fight partition, which it called “aggression,” “without mercy.”
 The League promised them, in line with Bludan, assistance “in manpower, money and equipment” should the United Nations endorse partition.
 Indeed, warned the committee, the Arab states themselves “would be forced to take decisive action”; the governments, explained the committee, “would be unable to suppress the turbulent passions of their people resulting from the wrong that would be done them [by the passage of the partition resolution] and sit still.”`  - [1948: A History of the First Arab-Israeli War, Benny Morris](https://cloudflare-ipfs.com/ipfs/bafykbzaceboh6eehlb6m6qeyfzcadyiri4vhj3syboxaidhido32jriuuaj3c?filename=Benny%20Morris%20-%201948_%20A%20History%20of%20the%20First%20Arab-Israeli%20War-Yale%20University%20Press%20%282008%29.pdf)